webrecorder/browsertrix/docs/deploy/helm-customization.md

 ## Default Organization

-The ``default_org`` setting is used to specify the name for the default organization created in a Browsertrix Cloud deployment.
-A slug will be auto-generated based on this value and can be modified in Org Settings within the application.
+The ``default_org`` setting is used to specify the name for the default organization created in a Browsertrix deployment.
+A slug will be auto-generated based on this value and can be modified in [Org Settings](../user-guide/org-settings.md) within the application.

 ## Superuser